 Russian Blue - £1,000 - £1,300

-With its brilliant green eyes and short, dense silver-tipped blue coat, the aristocratic Russian Blue is a star of the feline world.
+With its brilliant green eyes and short, dense silver-tipped blue coat, the aristocratic Russian Blue cats are a star of the feline world.

 They’re also known as the Archangel Cat owing to their origins in the Russian port of Arkhangelsk, located on the White Sea about 150 miles south of the Arctic Circle.
 Apparently, the cats boarded the boats with Russian sailors, arriving in England at the end of the 19th century.